spaceaiinc/corporate/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the NextJS Material Kit PRO.
+We use GitHub Issues as the official bug tracker for the AI Start PRO.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the NextJS Material Kit PRO.
+1. Make sure that you are using the latest version of the AI Start PRO.
 Check the CHANGELOG from your dashboard on our [website](https://www.creative-tim.com/?ref=njsmkp-readme).
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.